Views: 306 Author: Site Editor Publish Time: 2022-06-30 Origin: Site

-If you're in the market for a new e-bike, you may be wondering whether you should choose a 36V or 48V battery.
-Both options have their pros and cons, so it can be difficult to decide which one is right for you.
-In this article, we will compare and contrast 36V and 48V batteries and help you decide which option is best for your needs.
+If you're in the market for a new e-bike, you may wonder whether you should choose a 36V or 48V battery.
+Both options have pros and cons, so deciding which is right for you can be challenging.
+This article will compare and contrast 36V and 48V batteries and help you decide which option is best for your needs.

 1. What you need to know about e-bike batteries

 When you want to choose a battery, you should understand the factors that make up the battery.

 Battery capacity is in Amp-hours or Ah.
 Amp-hours corresponds to the measure of current the battery can deliver at one hour at a usable voltage or the extent of power your battery has.
 In short, the higher the amp-hour number, the farther you can drive.

 The voltage of a battery is its ability to provide current.
 A higher voltage battery will give the electric bicycle more power.
 A 36V electric bicycle battery has a lower current, usually, around 15 amps, while a 48V electric bicycle battery will allow a higher current, ranging from 10-40 amps.
 This means that an electric bike with a 48V battery will go faster.
 Therefore, a 36V e-bike battery will require you to use more muscle power to reach the same speed.

 This is a parameter you will often see on electric bikes should play a key role in determining an electric bike battery.